By Alison Bate (Updated July 1, 2022)

 For copyright reasons, I can’t post the article itself.
 This post fills the gap, hopefully.
 It includes snippets gathered from family members, former perfumers at Bush Boake Allen (original makers of Bint El Sudan), and many others.

 A symbol of the revolution

-In 2018 and 2019, students, professionals and others from all walks of life staged numerous demonstrations to successfully oust President Omar al-Bashir after thirty years in power in Sudan.
+In 2018 and 2019, students, professionals and others from all walks of life demonstrated successfully to oust President Omar al-Bashir after thirty years in power in Sudan.

-A photo of Alaa Salah reciting a poem before thousands of protestors became the symbol of Sudan’s revolution.
-The original photo of Salah, taken by Sudanese student Lana Haroun (@lana_hago), inspired artists around the world.
+A photo of protester Alaa Salah reciting a poem before thousands of protestors became the symbol of Sudan’s revolution.
+The original photo, taken by Sudanese student Lana Haroun (@lana_hago), inspired artists around the world.